Neil Moss incident: Incident

-According to accounts from Moss's party, he became stuck after dislodging a boulder in part of the shaft, estimated to be 40 ft deep, which then trapped the rope ladder preventing him being pulled up by rescuers.
-The 1 ft distance between the rungs of the ladder was too great for someone of his height to reach through the remaining gap.
+According to accounts from Moss's party, he became stuck after dislodging a boulder in part of the shaft, estimated to be 40 ft deep, anchoring the bottom of his rope ladder and preventing him being pulled up by rescuers.
+Moss, who was 6 ft tall, was unable to maneuver his arms in the narrow shaft to climb up himself.

 Initial attempts to haul him free failed because the rope broke several times.
 When he lost consciousness as carbon dioxide from his own respiration as well as from his carbide lamp built up in the base of the shaft, he was unable to assist further rescue attempts made with a stronger rope.
 More rescue efforts were made after Moss's party sought help from experienced cavers who notified the police.
 Oxygen cylinders were brought into the cave to try to ventilate the shaft using a rubber tube but made little difference to the poisonous atmosphere inside.
-A media circus assembled in Castleton.
+Meanwhile, a media circus assembled in Castleton, keen to report on the incident.

-On the second day eighteen-year-old June Bailey answered the call for an experienced caver small enough to fit into the tunnel, and spent six hours assisting, until she was "driven back by foul air."
+On the second day, eighteen-year-old June Bailey answered the call for an experienced caver small enough to fit into the tunnel, and spent six hours assisting, until she was "driven back by foul air."
 Caving veteran Bob Leakey, who heard the appeal from the police via a BBC radio news bulletin, also tried but could not get to Moss.
 The rescuers abandoned attempts to reach Moss down the shaft and tried drilling through the rock to reach him from underneath.
-Moss never regained consciousness and was declared dead on the morning of Tuesday 24 March by Doctor Hugh Kidd after his breathing could no longer be heard after detecting Cheyne-Stokes respiration beforehand during pauses in the drilling.
+Moss never regained consciousness and was declared dead on the morning of Tuesday 24 March by Doctor Hugh Kidd after his breathing could no longer be heard after detecting Cheyne–Stokes respiration beforehand during pauses in the drilling.
 Dr Kidd recalled this as the first time he had pronounced a death without being able to see the patient.

 His father, who had kept vigil at the entrance, requested that his son's body be left in place to avoid risk of further injury or loss of life to those attempting a retrieval.
-The fissure was sealed with loose rocks from the floor of the chamber and the inscription 1959 Neil Moss RIP was carved onto a rock by the shaft.
+The fissure was sealed with loose rocks from the floor of the chamber and the inscription 1959 Niel Moss RIP (name misspelled) was carved onto a rock by the shaft.
 This section of Peak Cavern is now known as Moss Chamber after being renamed from Great Cascade Chamber in honour of the deceased.
 There were media reports of the fissure being filled with cement or concrete but this is untrue, as verified by those who participated in the rescue and clear-up.